carnegie/clab_hawaii/Inputs/README.md

 This is how you set up the Caltech HPC so that you can run pypsa:
+This works to run short computations in the vislogin node, still trying to perfect running a lengthy computation in the compute nodes

 In the terminal
 Install miniconda3